vembry/playground/README.md

 - `./.vscode`, contain repo's workspace setting for vscode
 - `./app-*`, web app focusing on the backend using respective language
 - `./web-*`, web app focusing on the frontend using respective language
+- `./k6`, contain scenario for load-test. utilizing k6
+- `./compose.yml`, contain specs for docker cluster containing services and their deps
+- `./compose.k6.yml`, contain specs for k6 to run, deliberately separating this file to avoid bloating the main compose file

 ## setup